 The grounds feature a walled garden with wrought iron accents and an outbuilding affectionately known as the summer cottage.

 A single story carriage house has three sets of french doors and the original exposed terra cotta hollow bricks in the interior.
-The remains of the former maid’s quarters attached to the carriage house still exist and are now a cozy outdoor seating area with a fireplace adjacent to the walled garden.
+The remains of the former chauffeur’s quarters attached to the carriage house existed for about 70 years as a ruin with no roof.
+In 2020 a new roof and climate control was added and the space took on a new life as a dedicated wine room.

 Chiles House has been published numerous times, having been featured in architectural publications alongside Biltmore House and The Grove Park Inn.
 Chiles House has most recently been featured on Home and Garden Television and in Carolina Home and Garden Magazine.
 The home has also previously been included in the 2006 home tour sponsored by the Preservation Society of Asheville & Buncombe County.

-We are still researching the history of Chiles House with the goal of getting it listed on the National Register of Historic Places and welcome your input.
+We are still researching the history of Chiles House.
 Do you know any past residents?
 Are you a contractor or tradesman who has worked on the house?
 Have you been to a big party here?
 Are you an amateur historian with any interesting tidbits about the era when Chiles House was built?
 Let us know.
 Think of this website as our online scrapbook and add your thoughts, suggestions, photos and stories.
 Feel free to comment below or Contact Us with any information you may have.
 Thanks!